codemismatch/rubylearning/content/pages/tutorials/ruby-logging.md

     url: /tutorials/ruby-access-control/
 ---

-> Adapted from Satish Talim’s “Ruby Logging” notes.
+> Adapted from Satish Talim's "Ruby Logging" notes.

 Logging surfaces what your program is doing without halting execution.
 Ruby ships a flexible stdlib logger and you can always fall back to simple `puts` or file writes.